squadracorsepolito/jsondbc/README.md

 # Canconv

-Simple go cli to convert CAN models defined in JSON to dbc.
+Simple go cli to convert CAN models in JSON and dbc.

 ## Installation